sambigelow/blog/posts/2021-07-15_hello-world.md

 how much I'd be biting off by starting these projects - but I'm sure I'd learn a ton.

-### A deep dive on a series of HTML tags
+### An HTML Deep Dive

 I feel like I could do a whole post on just HTML inputs (without styling).
 When should you use what element? `<input type=??>` is a beast of it's own.
 There is so much to delve into there.
 And with each type, comes a separate series of attributes to consider, e.g. step for type of number.
 What can you do with a `<select>` element?
 What about the radio element?
 When should you wrap form inputs with the label and when should they be separate?
-I have vague knowledge of most of these things but I'd love to have a deeper understanding.
+The trick here is to make it different than just reading MDN or the HTML spec or whatever.
+It may or may not be interesting.

 What are some lesser known tags that provide good semantic value?
+What would an HTML "Kitchen Sink" look like that actually had every single tag on it?

+### How I Built This

+This idea is probably the best place to start.
+How did I build this blog?
+First, what platform am I using and why?
+How did I choose eleventy?
+What else did I consider?
+Then I'd like to go into how I designed it and how I styled it.
+I haven't really done any of the styling yet.
+I pretty much just determined I'm going to use eleventy.
+So it would probably make a better site if I spent the time to write down what I was doing and why.
+I might as well publish it, right?